Best Things to do in Alicante – Ultimate Guide

 Wander through the Castle of Santa Barbara

-Almost all of Alicante’s historical events are linked to the castle; therefore, it’s one of the most important constructions of the city.
+Nearly all of Alicante’s historical events are linked to the castle; therefore, it’s one of the most important constructions of the city.
 During the Spanish Civil War, it was even used as a prison.

-Opening Hours: Summer: Apr 1-Sep 30: 10 a.m – 10 p.m; Lift: 10 a.m – 8 p.m; Winter: Oct 1- Mar 31: 10 a.m – 8 p.m; Lift: 10 a.m – 8 p.m
+• Opening hours: Summer: Apr 1-Sep 30: 10 a.m – 10 p.m; Lift: 10 a.m – 8 p.m; Winter: Oct 1- Mar 31: 10 a.m – 8 p.m; Lift: 10 a.m – 8 p.m

-Entrance Fee: FREE
+• Entrance fee: FREE

-Stop by the renaissance cathedral
+Stop by the Renaissance cathedral

-The building has a Herrarian Renaissance style distinguished by a blue dome that rises 45 meters above the crossing.
+The building has a Herrarian Renaissance style, distinguished by a blue dome that rises 45 meters above the crossing.
 The cathedral is one of the most typical structures in Alicante Old Town.

 Are you a golfer?
-Then you might want to check some of the best golf courses in Spain
+Then you might want to check some of the best golf courses in Spain.

 Walk in the pedestrian street full of mushroom sculptures

-Translated as the San Francisco Street (Calle San Francisco ), this pedestrian street is full of mushroom statues, cafes, souvenir shops, and restaurants.
+Translated as San Francisco Street (Calle San Francisco ), this pedestrian street is full of mushroom statues, cafes, souvenir shops, and restaurants.
 It’s a fun place to have a short walk and take pictures.

 Shop for fresh produce at the Central Market (Mercado Central)